KorfLab/spitfire/README.md

 make a symbolic link in bin, just as you did above.
 Every time you write a library you want your python code to import, make a symbolic link in lib, just as you did above.

+## Virtual environments ##

+It's a good idea to use virtual environments in python.

+	python3 -m venv <path_to_whatever>

+More info on this section later.

+## Super-advanced shit for I/O intensive tasks ##

+In the cluster topology diagram, you may have noticed that every computer is attached to its own `/tmp` directory.
+If you have I/O intensive operations, it's a good idea to use `/tmp` as a local cache.
+This gives you a much higher speed to data and keeps traffic off the network.
+Less traffic means more speed.
+This strategy also prevents you from network outages as `/tmp` is attached directly to spitfire and not the network.

+Provisioning `/tmp` on spitfire is not a big deal, just copy stuff there.
+But provisioning lots of tmp directories on the cluster isn't trivial.
+You have to know which cluster nodes your jobs are going to land on and set those up with data ahead of time.
+If you have these kinds of needs, we need to discuss.